marcogalluzzi/surebets/README.md

 * Parsing the data to extract relevant information
 * Calculate the list of soccer matches with Sure Bets from the extracted information

+**WARNING!** Be careful executing this program, it's scraping a website and programming repeated executions could affect the target website performance.

 ## Technology

 It's a `JAVA 8` project using `maven` and the following library for HTML parsing: `jsoup`.